Electrode: Structure of the electrode

-Electrodes in lithium ion batteries
+Electrodes in lithium-ion batteries

-A modern application of electrodes is in Lithium-ion batteries (li-ion batteries).
+A modern application of electrodes is in lithium-ion batteries (Li-ion batteries).
 A Li-ion battery is a kind of flow battery which can be seen in the image on the right.

 Furthermore, a Li-ion battery is an example of a secondary cell since it is rechargeable.
 It can both act as a galvanic or electrolytic cell.
 Li-ion batteries use lithium ions as the solute in the electrolyte which are dissolved in an organic solvent.
-Lithium electrodes were first studied by G.N.
-Lewis and F.G.
-Keyes in 1913.
+Lithium electrodes were first studied by Gilbert N. Lewis and Frederick G. Keyes in 1913.
 In the following century these electrodes were used to create and study the first Li-ion batteries.
 Li-ion batteries are very popular due to their great performance.
 Applications include mobile phones and electric cars.
 Due to their popularity, much research is being done to reduce the cost and increase the safety of Li-ion batteries.
 An integral part of the Li-ion batteries are their anodes and cathodes, therefore much research is being done into increasing the efficiency, safety and reducing the costs of these electrodes specifically.